STARS-Design-Track-2023/synthestars/README.md

 ### Monday, July 3rd: Final Design Presentations

+  Present a complete, functional design to a larger group as the final requirement for your summer STARS digital design track.

 ## Some Legal Statement
 From Purdue that I haven't figured out yet, maybe some stuff about Dr. J, the program, and other instructors